 Oxazepam: A tranquilizing drug used to treat anxiety, insomnia, and alcohol withdrawal

 People might not know what this drug is used for, but you know how to win Scrabble with it.
 Only English majors know these vocabulary words.

 Maximize: To make as big or large as possible

 This is a word people actually use on a daily basis, so it’s a great way to score 78 Scrabble points.
-These are the 10 most searched words, according to Dictionary.com.
+What is the most maximized word in English?
+Hint: it’s 189,819 letters long.

 Quixotry: Quixotic action or thought